Congratulations on accepting your first client!

 - Proactiveness — We're constantly looking to see whether or not you go the extra mile.
 For example, even if you have only 1 hour/day with your first client, we want to see if you are fully showing up to maximize that time.
 Are you updating us in Slack on how you're progressing with the client (without us asking)?
 Even better.
 Do you bring solutions/ideas to your meetings with the client along with your list of questions?
 That's what we're looking for.

-About 90% of managers complete their trial period without issue.
+About 90% of managers successfully complete their 30-day trial period.
 As long as you continue to show up as an A-Player, we will be celebrating your graduation soon!